The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: candidates selection

 A recent study of optical counterparts of pulsars in the ATNF catalogue~\cite{Antoniadis:2020gos} has revealed that only 18 MSPs, in binary systems, out of 107 MSP show an optical \Gaia\ counterpart.
 This sample is mostly local, indicating that MSP companions are typically rather dim with apparent magnitude between $18-20$ at distances of $1-2$ kpc.
 While MSPs in the Galactic disk may therefore possess optical \Gaia\ counterparts, MSPs in the bulge, at $4-10$ times higher distances, should be invisible for \Gaia.
-We use the presence of optical counterparts and distance information to further reduce our sample of sought-after {\it bulge} MSP candidates, knowing that the bulge size covers 5.24 kpc $< d <$ 11.98 kpc as extracted from our Monte Carlo simulations.
+We use the presence of optical counterparts and distance information to further reduce our sample of sought-after {\it bulge} MSP candidates, knowing that the distance between the Sun and the detectable bulge MSPs covers 5.24 kpc $< d <$ 11.98 kpc as extracted from our Monte Carlo simulations.
 We define a positive cross-match whenever a \Gaia\ source is found within the 95\% C.L. semi-major axis of the error ellipse of a CSC source, \texttt{err$\_$ellipse$\_$r0}.
-Out of the 6918 sources of our initial catalog, we find 1963 \Chandra-\Gaia\ positive cross-matches.
+Out of the 6918 sources of our initial catalog, we find 2093 \Chandra-\Gaia\ positive cross-matches.
+Using the geometric distance when the photo-geometric distance is not available, we find 131 additional matches, so 2224 positive cross-matches in total.